 For some reason, I had thought that the table top was a thin veneer, but much to my surprise it is in fact completely solid wood.
 Insert happy dance here.
 It had some serious gouges and dents in it but look at that grain!
 Even with the slight remnants of gouges that are now merely dings it has serious potential.

 Fancy Vintage Dripping Lights Backdrop

 Yep, that the backdrop.
 It’s super unique with the dripping vintage lights.
 Can you believe it’s made of paper?

-The coffee table was flipped over and the base and legs were painted pure black and distressed to reveal bits of the light colored wood.
+The coffee table is first flipped over and the base and legs are painted pure black and distressed to reveal bits of the light colored wood.
 Then I flipped it back over again and applied a very pretty chocolate stain to the top.
 Find my favorite products HERE

 Painted Coffee Table in Black, Stain & Wood Grain

 Woah, that wood grain is amazing.
 I can’t believe it had been hiding under that orange glow of the previous finish.
 Plus the distressed black is always a personal favorite of mine.